Access control overview

-Access control in BMC Remedy AR System is additive.
-That is, each user starts out with no access permissions; administrators then add permissions as needed.
-In this way, BMC Remedy AR System implements strict access control.
+Access control in AR System is additive.
+Each user starts out with no access permissions, and administrators add permissions as needed.
+In this way, AR System implements strict access control.
 Administrators must make a conscious decision to grant access to specific groups on a case-by-case basis.
 However, if desired, the default permissions can be changed.

-Only BMC Remedy AR System administrators or subadministrators can modify security parameters.
+Only AR System administrators or subadministrators can modify security parameters.